Marie Woo: Themes

 Considered a "potter's potter," Woo's work is notable for its technical imperfection and its interplay between form and function.
 In deference to Woo's 2016 retrospective, Clay Odyssey, art critic Sarah Rose Sharp stated, "There is great intentionality in the way that Woo has slashed and broken her forms – even those resembling traditional vessels have scarred-over cuts along their exterior surfaces, strategic tears and gouges, or oddly pinched handles on the lids of pots.”
 Speaking on her work, Woo says, "There is a permanence of ideas and forms when clay is frozen by fire.
 But unfired clay forms, when exposed to the natural elements, become slowly transformed, reclaimed and absorbed back to the earth, a metaphor for life.
 Ideas and built forms are erased and no longer recognizable."

-Two glazes the artist has worked with and refined throughout her career, her signature "Woo Yellow" and "Woo Blue," are replicated by ceramicists internationally.
+Two glazes the artist worked with and refined throughout her career, her signature "Woo Yellow" and "Woo Blue," are replicated by ceramicists internationally.

-Personal life
+Personal life and death

-Woo is married to architect Harvey Levine, who she met while at Cranbrook.
+Woo was married to architect Harvey Levine, whom she met while at Cranbrook.
 Together they have a son, Ian, a corporate pilot, and a daughter, Leslie Raymond, who is the director of the Ann Arbor Film Festival.

+Woo died in February 2026, at the age of 97.